qutip/qutip-tutorials/tutorials/rabi-oscillations.md

 Slight modifications: C. Staufenbiel (2022)

-This notebook demonstrates how to simulate the quantum vacuum rabi oscillations in the Jaynes-Cumming model, using QuTiP.
-We also consider the dissipative version of the Jaynes-Cumming model, i.e., the cavity and the atom are subject to dissipation.
+This notebook demonstrates how to simulate the quantum vacuum rabi oscillations in the Jaynes-Cumming model, using the Master Equation Solver `qutip.mesolve`.
+We also consider the dissipative version of the Jaynes-Cumming model, i.e., the cavity and the atom are coupled to an environment.

 For more information on the theory behind the Master Equation Solver see [the documentation](https://qutip.org/docs/latest/guide/dynamics/dynamics-master.html#non-unitary-evolution).